harvard-lil/perma/README.md

 ### Settings

-Linky uses two settings files.
+Perma uses two settings files.
 You'll find example files in the codebase.
 Copy these, removing the '.example' characters and edit.

     cp ./settings.example.py ./settings.py
     cp ./local_settings.py ./local_settings.py

+### Celery and RabbitMQ

+Perma manages the indexing workload by passing off the indexing tasks to workers.
+Celery manages the messages and RabbitMQ acts as the broker.

+You should have already installed the Celery requirements (they were in the requirements.txt).
+You'll need to install [RabbitMQ](http://www.rabbitmq.com/).

+Once you've installed RabbitMQ, start it:

+    $ cd rabbitmq_server-3.1.3/sbin; ./rabbitmq-server start

+(You'll probably want to start RabbitMQ as a service on your prod instance)

+You'll need to start Celery.
+If you're working a development env, do something like:

+    $ python manage.py celery worker --loglevel=info

+If you're setting up a production machine, be sure to [start Celery as a daemon](http://docs.celeryproject.org/en/latest/tutorials/daemonizing.html#daemonizing).

 ### PhantomJS